Freddie Mwila: Playing career

-The fearless Mwila added 'if this kind of behaviour by our selectors continues, I am prepared to be dropped from the national team.'
+The fearless Mwila added, 'if this kind of behaviour by our selectors continues, I am prepared to be dropped from the national team.'

-Unsurprisingly, he was absent from the team for the remainder of the season both as player and coach.
+Unsurprisingly, he was absent from the team for the remainder of the season, both as player and coach.
 In 1971, Mwila returned to Atlanta in March 1971 to complete the two-year contract he had signed in 1968, fearing that if he objected, the club would take action against him since he was still regarded as their player.
-When he returned home in September, he charged that Chiefs had breached the terms of his contract by not paying him more than he was getting previously.
+When he returned home in September, he charged that the Chiefs had breached the terms of his contract by not paying him more than he was getting previously.
 He played in 22 games and scored 5 goals and when the season ended in August, he got his clearance together with Motaung.

 Mwila's association with Chiefs continued when he left Rhokana to join them yet again in May 1973.
 The team had changed its name to the Atlanta Appollos after a change of ownership.
-Apart from playing in Atlanta, he was supposed to go to England for a full-time coaching course but he achieved neither ambition.
-He returned home with Kapengwe in August who was also frustrated.
+Apart from playing in Atlanta, he was supposed to go to England for a full-time coaching course, but he achieved neither ambition.
+He returned home with Kapengwe in August, who was also frustrated.
 The outspoken Mwila accused the FAZ of standing in his way by not giving him an international clearance to rejoin Chiefs.
-During their time in Atlanta, neither of them played a single match but they spent their time coaching young American footballers in colleges.
+During their time in Atlanta, neither of them played a single match, but they spent their time coaching young American footballers in colleges.

 Mwila stated that he was happy to be back home but was disappointed with the FAZ.
-He was also unhappy with comments attributed to FAZ Secretary General Ernest Mate that the players did not achieve anything from their overseas trips for each time they came back to Zambia they failed lamentably to cope with the standard of football.
+He was also unhappy with comments attributed to FAZ Secretary General Ernest Mate that the players did not achieve anything from their overseas trips, for each time they came back to Zambia they failed lamentably to cope with the standard of football.
 The duo reminded Mate that as the first Zambians to play overseas, they had helped to put the country on the map soccer-wise.

-Before leaving for the States, Mwila had resigned from his job with Rhokana mine so he joined Ndola United in September as player-coach where he continued playing and when he moved to Nkwazi in 1978 as player-coach, he played three games for them before hanging up his boots.
+Before leaving for the States, Mwila had resigned from his job with Rhokana mine, so he joined Ndola United in September as player-coach where he continued playing and when he moved to Nkwazi in 1978 as player-coach, he played three games for them before hanging up his boots.
 However, Nkwazi were docked points for these matches because the FAZ ruled that he was registered as a coach and not as a player.